 CT scan for diagnosis of temporomandibular joint disorder

 The temporomandibular joint connects the lower jaw to the skull.
-Issues in this area can lead to quite a few problems, including headache, ringing in the ears, facial and neck pain, ear pain, biting difficulties, locked jaw, and others.
+Issues in this area can lead to many problems, including headaches, ringing in the ears, facial and neck pain, ear pain, biting difficulties, locked jaw, and others.

-The cone beam CT scan will provide your clinician with detailed visual information of the exact temporomandibular joint issue, and help determine the right treatment for you.
+The cone-beam CT scan will provide your clinician with detailed visual information of the exact temporomandibular joint issue and help determine the proper treatment for you.